nhatminh/nhatminh.github.io/_pages/about.md

 ### 3. Colocation BS and Edge Computing
-I worked on this resource sharing model for colocation services such as colocation BSs and edge computing during my PhD thesis.
-Accordingly, we published a proposal for the *fair sharing of backup power* on IEEE Transactions on Wireless Communications ([IEEE TWC](https://ieeexplore.ieee.org/abstract/document/9050517)) and another *colocation edge computing*  on IEEE Transactions on Vehicular Technology ([IEEE TVT](https://ieeexplore.ieee.org/abstract/document/8247284)).
+I studied the resource sharing model for colocation services such as colocation BSs and edge computing during my PhD thesis.
+Accordingly, we published a proposal for the *Fair Sharing of Backup Power* on IEEE Transactions on Wireless Communications ([IEEE TWC](https://ieeexplore.ieee.org/abstract/document/9050517)) and another *Colocation Edge Computing*  on IEEE Transactions on Vehicular Technology ([IEEE TVT](https://ieeexplore.ieee.org/abstract/document/8247284)).